Primitive (seedless) Vascular Plants

 Fern leaves are curled up in the bud and emerge as “fiddleheads.”

 Ferns are our most abundant and diverse non-seed plants.
-They are mostly homosporous; the spores are produced in minute globose sporangia that are often grouped in sori (singular: sorus) on the under-surface of leaves, covered at first by a protective flap of epidermis, the “indusium.”
+They are mostly homosporous.
+In “leptosporangiate” ferns (which include most Ohio ferns) the spores are produced in minute globose sporangia, encircled by a belt of tissue –the annulus –that splits the sporagium when it is ripe.
+Sporangia are often grouped into sori (singular: sorus) on the under-surface of leaves, covered at first by a protective flap of scale-like leaf tissue, the “indusium.”

 Tiny globose black sporangia are in clusters called sori, covered by an indusium.